-Specifies the level of migration service for the DCM, as MIGRATION LEVEL in filesystem objects.
+Specifies the level of migration service for the DCM, as in filesystem objects.
 Valid values are:

-user (only requests from dmmigrate or a manually
+- none (no flushing to a lower VG)

-invoked dmdskfree)
+- user (only requests from dmmigrate or a manually invoked dmdskfree)

-auto (automated space management)
+- auto (automated space management)

 The default is auto.